Breast Lift Surgery (Mastopexy)

 What can I expect from the Breast Lift recovery?

-The recovery of a Breast Lift will take between seven and ten days.
-Initially, there will be some swelling, bruising, and numbness, although these will resolve over the first few weeks.
-A soft support bra will be required to ensure the breasts heal appropriately.
+A patient’s recovery after a Breast Lift takes approximately seven to ten days.* Initially, there will be some swelling, bruising, and numbness, although these will resolve themselves after a few weeks.* A soft support bra will be required to ensure the breasts heal appropriately.

 When can I return to work after a Breast Lift?